tungngreen/PipelineScheduler/README.md

 2. Adding new code
     * New code for new types of `Inferencer`, `Preprocessor`, `Postprocessor` can be easily added by modifying the current code.
     * Instructions can be found [here](/libs/workloads/README)

-## Local Optimizations
+## Connecting with Kubernetes
 TBA

 # Misc
-* The main source code can be found within the `libs/` folder while `src/` contains the data sink and simulates the end-user receiving the data.
+* The main source code can be found within the `libs/` folder.
 * Configurations for models and experiments can be found in `jsons/` while the directories `cmake`, `scripts/`, and `dockerfiles` show deployment related code and helpers.
 * For analyzing the results we provide python scripts in `analyze`.